kevinbaez12/A-New-Era-of-Data-Analysis-in-Baseball/README.md

 #4 Isolated the hitter's hit zones that resulted in homeruns and displayed the area using seaborn's regplots and kdeplots

-#5 Measured pitch speeds against homeruns to see which batter was hitting homeruns from the speed of the pitch
+#5 Used a boxplot to measure pitch speeds against homeruns to see which batter was hitting homeruns from the speed of the pitch

 #6 Created a function to dictate the location(s) in the batter's box in which the batter hits a homerun